andreidumitrescu2405/neuralnetwork-mnist/README.md

 As activation functions for the layers, we are using ReLU (r(x)=max(0,x)) and LogSoftmax for the final layer of the neural network.
 As loss function I used NLLLoss() function.
 As optimizer I used the Stochastic Gradient Descent.
 (SGD)

+In order to run the code be sure that you're having both the files in the same directory and just call the command "python main.py" inside the command line interpreter.